LogoLogo

 From the , click the Mode icon for the selected camera to toggle between frequently used modes for each camera.

-The video captured by reference cameras can be monitored from the .
-To view the reference video, select the camera that you wish to monitor, and use the Num 3 hotkey to switch to the reference view.
+Use the hotkey 3 in the Perspectives pane to switch to the selected camera's video in the main viewport.
 If the camera was and capturing reference videos, 3D assets will be overlaid on top of the reference image.

 Device pane